Antigua & Barbuda Citizenship by Investment Program

 Vanuatu Citizenship by Investment

 Starting from January 2017, the Government of the Republic of Vanuatu has launched the Development Support Program (DSP) for the purpose of raising funds to support infrastructure and promoting economic development of the country.
 The citizenship by investment is a new provision enacted under the Citizenship Act with the powers conferred on the Prime Minister.
-Candidates may apply for Vanuatu Honorary Citizenship by contributions to the Government of USD 80,000 per single applicant or USD 130,000 for up to 4 family members family.
+Candidates may apply for Vanuatu citizenship by contributions to the Government.
 The citizenship by investment acquired under the program is fully recognized by the Government of Vanuatu and the nationality is regarded as Ni-Vanuatu (Vanuatu citizen).
 Those applying for and receiving citizenship by investment have the full right to reside in Vanuatu at all times and the passport is renewable upon expiry.
 Moreover, citizenship is inherited by future generations.
 The applicant must not have any criminal record and must be of high standing in his or her community, organization, society or country.
 Passports are valid for a period of 5 years renewable for the same period. read more

 Citizenship by Investment in Cyprus